DavePie/MindustryDatabase/README.md

 - `update-port <new-port>` - Updates the port of the database entry for the server.
 - `update-name <new-name>` - Updates the name of the server.
 Does **NOT** update the `serverName` configuration.
 - `list-servers` - Lists all the servers in the database.
+- `heartbeat-debug` - Sends a heartbeat to the database.
+DEBUG ONLY.

 # Database Schema
 For the database schema, see [this file](client/tables.sql).